MercLogic/digital-literacy-project/README.md

 ## Module Summaries

-  * **Task 1: Digital Literacy Awareness**: Created a professional infographic using Canva to explain the importance of digital tools and safe internet practices[cite: 20, 21, 23, 25].
+  * [cite_start]**Task 1: Digital Literacy Awareness**: Created a professional infographic using Canva to explain the importance of digital tools and safe internet practices[cite: 20, 21, 23, 25].
-  * **Task 2: Student Digital Portfolio**: Established a professional presence on LinkedIn and GitHub, including a customized profile README[cite: 29, 31, 33, 34].
+  * [cite_start]**Task 2: Student Digital Portfolio**: Established a professional presence on LinkedIn and GitHub, including a customized profile README[cite: 29, 31, 33, 34].
-  * **Task 3: Platforms & Collaboration**: Completed a Python challenge on HackerRank and developed a Digital Literacy Quiz using Google Forms[cite: 41, 45, 46, 51, 52].
+  * [cite_start]**Task 3: Platforms & Collaboration**: Completed a Python challenge on HackerRank and developed a Digital Literacy Quiz using Google Forms[cite: 41, 45, 46, 51, 52].
-  * **Task 4: Email Etiquette**: Drafted professional academic and internship emails and created a 10-point social media responsibility checklist[cite: 58, 61, 67, 68].
+  * [cite_start]**Task 4: Email Etiquette**: Drafted professional academic and internship emails and created a 10-point social media responsibility checklist[cite: 58, 61, 67, 68].
-  * **Task 5: Cybercrime Awareness**: Conducted a case study on Phishing and compiled a prevention guide featuring the National Cyber Crime Hotline (1930)[cite: 73, 75, 77, 81, 84].
+  * [cite_start]**Task 5: Cybercrime Awareness**: Conducted a case study on Phishing and compiled a prevention guide featuring the National Cyber Crime Hotline (1930)[cite: 73, 75, 77, 81, 84].

 ## Quick Links